abhavanam-blip/terraform-provider-newrelic/website/docs/r/cloud_aws_eu_sovereign_integrations.html.markdown

 ## Notes

+* **Limited Service Support**: EU Sovereign Cloud integration supports only four AWS services: CloudTrail, Health, Trusted Advisor, and X-Ray.
+These services support polling mode only via the `metrics_polling_interval` parameter.

+* **Polling Mode Only**: Unlike regular AWS integrations that support both PUSH (Metric Streams) and PULL (Polling) collection modes, EU Sovereign integrations use polling exclusively for data collection from the supported services.

-* **Service Availability**: Not all AWS services are available in AWS EU Sovereign regions.
-Check AWS documentation for service availability in `eu-isob-east-1` and `eu-isob-west-1` regions.
+* **Service Availability**: Check AWS documentation for service availability in EU Sovereign regions (`eu-isob-east-1` and `eu-isob-west-1`).

 * **Regional Considerations**: When specifying `aws_regions`, ensure you're using the correct EU Sovereign region identifiers (`eu-isob-east-1`, `eu-isob-west-1`, etc.).

 * **Permissions**: Your AWS EU Sovereign IAM role must have appropriate permissions for each service you enable.
 Refer to New Relic's documentation for specific IAM policy requirements.

 * **Polling Intervals**: Consider the impact of polling intervals on AWS API rate limits and costs.
 Lower intervals provide more frequent updates but consume more API calls.

-* **Tag Filtering**: Use `tag_key` and `tag_value` to limit monitoring to specific resources, which can help reduce data collection costs and improve performance.